Gleyber day: Torres' 5 RBIs lead surging Yanks over Jays 5-3

 AP Baseball Writer

+Torres had a game-ending single against Cleveland on April 23, a walk-off home run in the opener of Sunday’s doubleheader against Texas and drove in all the runs in the series finale against the Blue Jays.

+Torres’ fourth-inning homer off José Berríos on on 0-2 fastball ended an 0-for-11 skid and gave New York a 3-1 lead.
+After Toronto closed, Torres singled in the sixth against Trevor Richards.

-An All-Star in his first two seasons who slumped in 2020 and ’21, Torres restored a two-run lead with his sixth-inning single off Trevor Richards.
-Torres has four home runs in his last 11 games.
-Overall, he is batting .222 with five homers and 18 RBIs
+Torres has 16 RBIs in his last 15 games and four home runs in his last 11.
+Overall, he is batting .222 with 18 RBIs and five homers — four to the opposite field

+“I think it’s a little bit mechanical.
+I think it’s a little bit maturity, I think it’s a little bit work and routine,” said Boone, who cited Torres for getting his hips and lower body better aligned this season.
+“He’s had to fight for some playing time here early in the year, and he’s responded to that in a way you’d hope.”

-New York won its seventh straight series and improved to a major league-best 22-8, its best 30-game start since 2003.
+New York finished a two-game sweep to win its seventh straight series and improved to a major league-leading 22-8, its best 30-game start since 2003.
 The Yankees are 13-0 when scoring five runs or more.

+“We’ve won in a lot of different ways,” Boone said.
+“It’s been pitching some days, maybe a baserunning play.
+We’ve had our handful of games where we’ve scored a bunch of runs and had a couple of blowout games.
+And we’ve scrapped and found ways late. … That’s built a lot of confidence in that room, that we know we don’t have to lean on one thing on a given night.”

+Toronto has lost a season-high four straight and seven of nine overall, dropping to 3-6 against New York.

 After Yankees shortstop Isiah Kiner-Falefa bobbled Santiago Espinal’s two-out grounder in the sixth for the first of his two errors, Alejandro Kirk tripped over second base and was tagged by Torres after initially beating the throw.